-As proposed by the Diversion Authority, the project design features include:
+As previously proposed by the Diversion Authority, the Fargo-Moorhead flood diversion project design included:

 - a 30-mile long diversion channel,